Past "Read, Reflect, Reform" Book Clubs

 Winter/Spring 2024

 No Strings Attached Book Club!
 How would you like a free book on teaching and learning and the chance to discuss it with colleagues?
-Our goal is to provide a guilt-free way to motivate your thinking about teaching, make new pedagogically-inclined friends, or gather with old ones.
-Your choice of books from six selections.
+Our goal was to provide a guilt-free way to motivate thinking about teaching, make new pedagogically-inclined friends, or gather with old ones.
+Participants choose from six books.

 2023 Book Club (Spring)